pymeshtool

 - query_bbox()

-Get the box bounding the mesh.
+Get the box bounding the mesh in.
+X-, Y-, and Z-direction.

 - Returns: